Your Future Career

-Typical careers based on a Liberal Arts in Australia are in communication and media, teaching in schools, TAFE and University when combined with a postgraduate teaching qualification, church and faith-based work, politics, government and administrative work, social services, writing, editing and publishing, advertising, public relations, research and policy writing both in the public service and in industry.
+Typical careers based on a liberal arts degree in Australia are in communications and media, advertising and public relations, teaching (when combined with a postgraduate teaching qualification), legal services (when combined with a law qualification), politics, government and administrative work, social services, research, policy writing and evangelisation/faith-based work.

 - John Paul ll, Pontiff, Philosophy and Theology

-- Kevin Rudd, Prime Minister of Australia, History and Languages, Australian National University
+- Kevin Rudd, Former Prime Minister of Australia, History and Languages, Australian National University

 - John Anderson, Former Leader of the National Party and Deputy PM, B Arts and M Arts, University of Sydney